-Nokia says that "it won't be long" before its Windows Phones hit VerizonAlex Wagner - Deputy Managing Editor, News Desk
+Nokia says that "it won't be long" before its Windows Phones hit VerizonAlex Wagner - Editorial Director of News and Content

 So far HTC has been the only manufacturer to release a Windows Phone handset on Verizon, but according to a Nokia executive, that'll be changing soon.
 In an interview with Neowin, Richard Kerris, Nokia's VP of Worldwide Developer Relations, said that "it won't be long" before a Nokia-made Windows Phone hits Verizon's shelves.
 Kerris didn't provide any details on which handset that may be or when the device(s) might be launching.
 During the same interview, Kerris also reaffirmed that Nokia's PureView camera technology will be coming to its Lumia line of Windows Phones, saying that a PureView-equipped Lumia will be happening "very soon."